Home > GK Article > World Heritage Day

 1. Advanced Technologies for Conservation: Cutting-edge techniques such as 3D scanning, digital mapping, and AI-driven restoration are revolutionizing heritage preservation.
 These innovations allow experts to digitally reconstruct damaged sites, ensuring their legacy remains intact.

-2. Education and Global Participation: Governments and schools worldwide are incorporating heritage studies into their curriculums, teaching younger generations the value of protecting history.
+2. Education and Global Participation: Governments and schools worldwide are incorporating heritage studies into their curricula, teaching younger generations the value of protecting history.

 3. Sustainable Tourism Practices: Eco-friendly tourism initiatives promote respectful exploration, minimizing environmental impact while encouraging appreciation of cultural sites.